The Thief Lord (film): Cast

+Release

+Home media

+The film was released on DVD by Warner Home Video on 14 March 2006.
+The one-disc edition includes a theatrical trailer that ran in theatres in Europe and Mosca's cartoon from the film by itself.

 Reception

 The film has a 50% rating on Rotten Tomatoes.
 Will Wade of Common Sense Media awarded the film four stars out of five.
 Neil Smith of the BBC awarded the film two stars out of five.
 Jo Berry of Empire awarded it two stars.
 Damon Smith of the Bournemouth Daily Echo awarded the film three stars.
 Sloan Freer of Radio Times awarded the film two stars out of five.